 Worked with Five Presidential Administrations

-Maurice Sonnenberg has served as an outside advisor to five presidential administrations in the areas of international trade, finance, international relations, intelligence, and foreign election monitoring.
-In 1994 and 1995, he served as a member of the Moynihan Commission on Government Secrecy, and in 1996 as the Senior Advisor to the US Commission on the Roles and Capabilities of the US Intelligence Community.
+Maurice Sonnenberg has served as an outside advisor to five Presidential Administrations in the areas of international trade, finance, international relations, intelligence, and foreign election monitoring.
+In 1994 and 1995, he served as a member of the US Commission on Protecting and Reducing Government Secrecy, and from 1996 as the Senior Advisor to the US Commission on the Roles and Capabilities of the US Intelligence Community.
 He was a member of the President’s Foreign Intelligence Advisory Board under President Bill Clinton for 8 years.
-In 2000, he served as Vice-Chairman of the National Commission on Terrorism, also known as the Bremer Commission.
-In 2002, he was a member of the Task Force Report No. 40 of the Council on Foreign Relations.
+In 2002, he was a member of the Task Force of Terrorist Financing for the Council on Foreign Relations.
 From 2007-2010, he served on the Department of Homeland Security Advisory Council and the Panel Advisory Board for the Secretary of the Navy from 2008-2015.
 In 2012-14, he served as co-Chairman of the National Commission for the Review of the Research and Development Programs for the Intelligence Community.
 He has also served as an Official US Observer at elections in Latin America.
 This includes multiple elections in El Salvador, Guatemala, Nicaragua and Mexico.
 Sonnenberg has worked at the investment banking firms Donaldson Lufkin and Jenrette, Bear Stearns, and J.P.
 Morgan, and at the law firms Hunton & Williams, Manatt, Phelps & Phillips.
 Currently, he is with Guggenheim Securities as Senior International Advisor.
 He is also a Senior Advisor to the Advanced Metallurgical Group, N.V.